Options for Public Speaking Classes

 (Looking for some quick public speaking tips you can use right away?
 Check out the video below)

 It might seem a bit counterintuitive, but there are actually online courses that you can take to improve your public speaking!
 You can easily find courses on sites such as Udemy or any of the MOOCs (massive online open courses).
-Some of these courses are even part of larger certificates in communications from recognized universities.

 I think that’s where local classes come in.
 I suggest google “public speaking classes” along with the name of your city or town to see what comes up.
 You’d be surprised at the number of options that might pop up.